Topics in Probability, Parametric Estimation and Stochastic Calculus: Brownian motion, It o calculus, and some of their applications

 so a celebrated result due to P. L\'evy \cite[Theorem 3.16]{karatzas2012brownian} implies that $X_t=b_t$.
-Thus, as expected, BM is the diffusion process driven by the Laplacian $\frac{1}{2}\Delta$.
-Finally, we indicate how the diffusion process can be directly defined in terms of the coefficients defining $L$.
-It suffices to take $f(x)=x^i$ and observe that
+Thus, as expected, BM is the diffusion process driven by the Laplacian $\frac{1}{2}\Delta$. \item The diffusion process may in fact be defined directly in terms of the coefficients of the operator $L$.
+Indeed, taking $f(x)=x^i$ in (\ref{gen:inf:mark}), we obtain